KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/Modelling neuromusculoskeletal deficits/README.md

 Fowler, E. G., Staudt, L. A., Greenberg, M. B., & Oppenheim, W. L. (2009).
 Selective Control Assessment of the Lower Extremity (SCALE): development, validation, and interrater reliability of a clinical tool for patients with cerebral palsy.
 Developmental Medicine & Child Neurology, 51(8), 607-614.

 M.H.
 Schwartz, A. Rozumalski, K.M.
 Steele, ”Dynamic motor control is associated with treatment outcomes for children with cerebral palsy,” Dev.
 Medicine & Child Neurology, 58(11), 2016, 1139-1145

+Bar-On, R., & Fiedeldey-Van Dijk, C. (2022).
+The Bar-On model and multifactor measure of human performance: Validation and application.
+Frontiers in psychology, 13, 872360.

+Fowler, E. G., Nwigwe, A. I., & Ho, T. W. (2000).
+Sensitivity of the pendulum test for assessing spasticity in persons with cerebral palsy.
+Developmental medicine and child neurology, 42(3), 182-189.